fsbonilha/spider-man/README.md

 ### Download and install Python 3.0

 You can use [this link](https://www.anaconda.com/products/distribution) to download Anaconda, a Python 3 distribution that makes setup easier.

+*Important: Check "Add Anaconda to PATH" when installing Anaconda.*

 ### Install Selenium